Regional transmission organization (North America): Functions

-History of RTOs
+History

 RTOs were created by the Federal Energy Regulatory Commission (FERC) as a way to handle the challenges associated with the operation of multiple interconnected independent power supply companies.
 FERC describes this as a voluntary system.
 The traditional model of the vertically integrated electric utility with a transmission system designed to serve its own customers worked extremely well for decades.
 As dependence on a reliable supply of electricity grew and electricity was transported over increasingly greater distances, power pools were formed and interconnections developed.
 Transactions were relatively few and generally planned well in advance.

-However, in the last decade of the 20th century, some policy makers and academics projected that the electrical power industry would ultimately experience deregulation, and RTOs were conceived as the way to handle the vastly increased number of transactions that take place in a competitive environment.
-About a dozen states decided to deregulate but some pulled back following the California electricity crisis of 2000 and 2001.
+In the 1990s, as states and regions in the United States established wholesale competition for electricity, groups of utilities and their federal and state regulators began forming independent transmission operators that would ensure equal access to the power grid for non-utility firms, enhance the reliability of the transmission system and operate wholesale electricity markets.
+Some policy makers and academics projected that the electrical power industry would ultimately experience deregulation.
+RTOs were conceived as a way to handle the vastly increased number of transactions that take place in a competitive environment.
+About a dozen states decided to deregulate, but some pulled back following the California electricity crisis of 2000 and 2001.